 Do I need a referral to see an audiologist?

 We do not require a referral to provide our clients with assessments and services.
-Clients with DVA cards and government pensions who wish to access subsidised services under the Office of Hearing Services may require a medical certificate signed by their GP, which they can find here.
+Clients with DVA cards and government pensions who wish to access subsidised services under the Office of Hearing Services no longer require a medical certificate signed by their GP.

 I don’t want hearing aids.
 Is there anything else I can do?

 Our university qualified audiologists can provide you with a personalised rehabilitation programme that suits your needs and may not require you to purchase a hearing aid.
-We also fit a range of assistive listening devices which may help to improve your hearing health in some situations.
+We also fit a range of assistive listening devices and over the counter wearables which may help to improve your hearing health in some situations.